omgnetwork/omgnetwork.github.io/docs/use-cases/community-points.md

 A browser extension is the easiest way to deploy and develop as a PoC.
 The Community Points client could be running on any other platform including natively on desktop and mobile as long as wallet signing APIs are provided.

-Our extension demonstrates how Community Points functionality can be introduced in a manner that is abstracted away from typical Blockchain usability, thus allows end-user to retain the same experience as community points transactions on regular Web2.0
+Our extension demonstrates how Community Points functionality can be introduced in a manner that is abstracted away from typical blockchain usability thus allowing the end-user to retain the same experience as community points transactions on regular Web 2.0

 #### Community Points Platform: Reddit